microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Selectors.md

 In either case, define a selector within a file ending with the `.Rule.yaml` or `.Rule.jsonc` extension.
 A selector can be defined side-by-side with other resources such as baselines or module configurations.

+Selectors can also be defined within `.json` files.
-Use `.jsonc` to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.
+We recommend using `.jsonc` to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.

 Use the following template to define a selector: